PreCyz/GitDiffGenerator/README.md

 # GitDiffGenerator
+To download latest version go [here](https://github.com/PreCyz/GitDiffGenerator/releases/latest).

-Generates diff file from given repositories.
-By default it generates from last 7 days till now.
+Program generates one text file containing diff from given repositories.
+By default it generates diff from last 7 days.
 Can be run on Windows and Linux (from v2.0).
 It handles Git and Mercurial version control systems.
-To download latest version go [here](https://github.com/PreCyz/GitDiffGenerator/releases/latest).
+In order to produce diff program executes following commands:

+For Git: ```git log -p --all --author=userName --since yyyy/MM/dd --until yyyy/MM/dd```

+For Mercurial: ```hg log -p --user userName --date "yyyy-MM-dd to yyyy-MM-dd"```

 ## How to execute
 There few ways of execution this program: